Ricardo-Gomez/redmine-time-entry/README.md

 ## Description
 Small script to create time entries on Redmine, it only logs for weekdays when there are not entries logged already.

+**NOTE**: it only works for MacOS, modifications are needed to be compatible with linux due to the `date` command

 ## Setup
 - add execute permission
 ```shell